toddwright/solid-waffle/README.md

 tasting, tasting

-This project was worked on during the Working Open Workshop.
+This project was worked on twice during the Working Open Workshop.